grusic91/BookMoth-App/README.md

 # BookMoth-App
 BookMoth-App is web app made with JavaScript, React, Redux, MongoDb, Node.js.
 Project was bootstrapped with Create React App.
 Registered users can upload datas of physical books that they possess, modify, delete and update its data.
 Simplified: users create their own personal library and as that keep track of their books collection.
+[Open app](https://bookmoth-react.herokuapp.com/)

 ___